QossayZeineddin/simple-complete-web-server/README.md

 # simple-complete-web-server

- Using socket programming, implement a simple but a complete web server in python or java or C that is listening on port 9000.
+ Using socket programming, implement a simple but a complete web server in python that is listening on port 9000.
 The user types in the browser something like http://localhost:9000/ or http://localhost:9000/index.html or http://localhost:9000/image.png, etc
 The program should check
     1- if the request is / or /index.html (for example localhost:9000/ or localhost:9000/index.html) then the server should send index.html file with Content-Type: text/html.
 The index.html file should contain